-Hired by Lackawanna College in June of 2018, Mike McCarry is entering his first season as the head coach of the Falcon baseball team.
+Hired by Lackawanna College in June of 2018, Mike McCarry is entering his second season as the head coach of the Falcon baseball team.

 A resident of Lafayette Hill, Pennsylvania, McCarry is no stranger to Northeast Pennsylvania, having played under head coach Jamie Shevchik at Keystone College from 2003 through 2005.
 After his playing days at Keystone, he started his coaching career at Central Bucks West where he served as Assistant Coach from 2006 through 2008.
 In 2007, he took over the reins of the Colts Collegiate Summer Team, serving as both its head coach and team president.
 Mike started his collegiate coaching career at La Salle University, where he served as the team's Head Assistant – Pitching Coach and Recruiting Coordinator.
 Most recently, McCarry served as the pitching coach for Stephen F. Austin University, a NCAA DI institution located in Nacogdoches, Texas.